-A year sequence in Social Science 101-102-103 may be taken in lieu of ECON, GOYT and PSYC.
+^{}A year sequence in Social Science may be taken in lieu if ECON, GOVT and PSYC.

 AUTOMOTIVE TECHNOLOGY

 Degree: Diploma

 Purpose: Complexity in automotive vehicles increases each year because of scientific discovery, new engineering and new federal regulations.
 There is a great demand for qualified automotive technicians and diagnosticians to help service the growing number of automobiles in our society.